mah454/eps/README.md

 # Email Publish Subscribe

-use mail server as topic broker server .
+use mail server as topic broker server (like ActiveMQ topic).
 **IMAP**: used for subscribe messages
 **SMTP**: used for publish messages